 TLTR: In this article, we discuss business personal property insurance, why you may need it, what it covers, and some exclusions.
 We also discuss the types of business personal property insurance, the cost, and the factors that determine the cost.
-Lastly, we discuss some additional commercial policies which you should include in your business insurance plan.
+Lastly, we discuss some additional commercial policies which you should include in your business insurance plan in case of perish.

 Office supplies take up a significant portion of capital to run any business.
 Most of the supplies are consumable or for one time use, like paper or ink.
 In an event where your office building is damaged, your office supplies are also destroyed.
 This can be a financially draining experience.

 According to Chron, small businesses with up to four employees spend about $1,000 or more on just office supplies in a year.
 With a restrictive budget that small businesses usually have, office supplies can create a dent on the business plan.

 Office supplies are one of many personal property categories in a business.
 While the purchase of it is inevitable, you can invest in business personal property insurance coverage to protect your business in